The Pulse of K-Entertainment

 The next prize is Korea beyond Seoul

 The most important number in the report may be 79 percent.
 According to Airbnb's data, that is the share of respondents who have visited or want to visit destinations outside Seoul, and 83 percent say their decision depends on finding suitable places to stay beyond the biggest cities.
 The official Airbnb release also says 91 percent want authentic local culture, while 65 percent of guests who choose homestays do so to stay in local neighborhoods.
 That is the opening for Korea's next tourism play.
 K-culture can get travelers on the plane, but regional lodging, transport confidence, and better local discovery tools have to finish the job.
-If the supply catches up, Korea stops being a Seoul only boom and starts looking like a country where fandom can spill into food trips, coastal weekends, hanok stays, and smaller city cultural circuits.
+If the supply catches up, Korea stops being a Seoul only boom and starts looking like a country where fandom can spill into food trips, coastal weekends, traditional Korean house stays, and smaller city cultural circuits.

 This is a broader K-culture economy now